LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 The library locations dataset is called [Libraries in Plymouth](https://www.plymouth.gov.uk/sites/default/files/Plymouth%20library%20locations%2C%20opening%20hours%20and%20services_0.csv), and includes all libraries, with their co-ordinates.

 Boring names and locations of libraries?
 People can just look on Google!
-Well, hopefully there are lots of uses for location data, but before getting in to that it was worth looking at what other information was available about the libraries.
+Well, hopefully there are lots more uses of location data, but before getting in to that it was worth looking at what other information was available about the libraries.

 ### Opening hours